 The additional challenge is how to foster a change in attitude among the future of the journalism community from one of trying to solve the problem of the crisis in journalism to one seeking to sustain a healthy system of journalism.

 A significant part of the work of this initiative has been the development of an undergraduate journalism major at The New School in New York that marries fundamental journalistic practices and ethics with systems and design practice.
 Our definition of design is a set of flexible processes for navigating unknown environments.
 We define systems thinking as the practice of studying wholes rather than parts in isolation, studying patterns of change over time and identifying driving forces.

 This work has been primarily done through the Journalism + Design program at The New School.
 The program started four years ago with seven classes and 30 majors.
 Today, we offer 27 classes, have nearly 100 majors and see 406 students taking our classes.
 It has already become the second biggest major in the school.

-In this presentation, we will provide an overview of the theories and intellectual work behind this initiative as well as surface learning to be gleaned from the work itself.
-This presentation will provide the audience with years of innovative research, curriculum, and insights, and, since playful experimentation is a key tenant of how our program was designed, our presentation will incorporate how our initiative actually operates in the field.
-More specifically, it will look at how systems thinking and design cooperate, how our program has integrated them into fast-paced, overworked newsrooms, and what this initiative means for sustainable journalism and democracy at large.
+In this presentation, we provide an overview of the theories and intellectual work behind this initiative as well as surface learning to be gleaned from the work itself.
+This presentation provides the audience with years of innovative research, curriculum, and insights, and, since playful experimentation is a key tenant of how our program was designed, our presentation will incorporate how our initiative actually operates in the field.
+More specifically, it looks at how systems thinking and design cooperates, how our program has integrated them into fast-paced, overworked newsrooms, and what this initiative means for sustainable journalism and democracy at large.

 1. Rittel, H. W., & Webber, M. M. (1973).
 Dilemmas in a general theory of planning.
 Policy Sciences,4(2), 155-169. doi:10.1007/bf01405730